orestropi/a3-Experiment/README.md

 - ![image](https://user-images.githubusercontent.com/73619173/157149150-aeb8f4de-3136-4e70-a092-92c6e3199d3c.png)

 - **Database Tools**: First time using MongoDB tools.
 Learned how to generate CSV file with selective data fields using the tools.
 This had to be downloaded seperatly and be set as a root path so it could be used in my terminal.
-- **dotenv**:Used to protective sensitive data information, such as admin username and password.
+- **dotenv**: Used to protect sensitive data information, such as admin username and password.
 ![image](https://user-images.githubusercontent.com/73619173/157149665-94c4d5c1-50b9-4c3c-bbce-85f93bbd08d4.png)
 - **body-parser**:Used bodyparser to easily parse JSON data being passed from the client to the server.
 ### Design Achievements